-In addition to the provisions of the Convention, the Conference agreed that, keeping with the mandate for Meetings of the States Parties "to consider any matter with regard to the application or implementation of this Convention," these Meetings of the States Parties could inter alia consider:

-- Conclusions and recommendations of the Committee on Article 5 implementation - Requests for extended mine clearance deadlines - If any, conclusions and recommendations of the Committee on Cooperative Compliance - Conclusions and recommendations of the Committee on Victim Assistance - Conclusions and recommendations of the Committee on the Enhancement of Cooperation and Assistance - Any other relevant matter - The Implementation Support Unit report, audited statement and work plan / budget, pursuant to the 2010 Directive of the States Parties to the Implementation Support Unit

-The Conference agreed that Meetings of the States Parties will continue to be a forum where States Parties with obligations under the Convention report on their progress in their implementation of these, and other States Parties as well as other Convention actors, including the UN, the ICRC and the ICBL, have an opportunity to comment and respond to these reports.
+- 25. In addition to the provisions of the Convention, the Conference agreed that, keeping with the mandate for Meetings of the States Parties "to consider any matter with regard to the application or implementation of this Convention," these Meetings of the States Parties could inter alia consider: - a.
+Conclusions and recommendations of the Committee on Article 5 implementation. - b.
+Requests for extended mine clearance deadlines. - c.
+If any, conclusions and recommendations of the Committee on Cooperative Compliance. - d.
+Conclusions and recommendations of the Committee on Victim Assistance. - e.
+Conclusions and recommendations of the Committee on the Enhancement of Cooperation and Assistance. - f.
+Any other relevant matters. - g.
+The Implementation Support Unit report, audited statement and work plan / budget, pursuant to the 2010 Directive of the States Parties to the Implementation Support Unit. - 26.
+The Conference agreed that Meetings of the States Parties will continue to be a forum where States Parties with obligations under the Convention report on their progress in their implementation of these, and other States Parties as well as other Convention actors, including the United Nations, the ICRC, the ICBL and the GICHD, have an opportunity to provide comments and views during these meetings.